axelcola/sticky-notes-on-react/README.md

 • As user, i can edit a Post.

-• As user, i can see the date of the last modification.
+• As a user, I can see the date of creation of the note

 • As user, i can move a Post to the Paper Bin.